-Employees (updated July 2022)
+Employees (updated Aug 2024)

 At common law an employee is a person who works under an employment contract which may be either verbal or written.
-An employee is always an individual (as opposed to a company or partnership) and their employment is regulated by state (some employers in WA) and federal industrial relations laws including, where applicable, awards
+An employee is always an individual (as opposed to a company or partnership) and their employment is regulated by state (some employers in WA) and federal industrial relations laws including, where applicable, awards.

 An employee does not have the right to control how and when work is performed and cannot delegate work to others.